scil/MtHamlMore/README.md

 Extra Feature 2 : reduce runtime
 -----
-Sometimes there are some 'MtHaml\Runtime' in php files produced by MtHaml, if you dislike it and accept ugly php files,you may try
+Sometimes there are some 'MtHaml\Runtime' in php files produced by MtHaml, if you dislike it ,you may try
 ```
 $compiled = compilePhpMoreHaml(
     file_get_contents($hamlfile),